JesperLarsson/BOSSE/README.md

 - Micro management

 ## Running BOSSE
-1. Download StarCraft 2, start it at least once to initialize
+1. Download StarCraft 2, start it at least once to initialize everything
 2. Download the latest ladder map pack from here: https://github.com/Blizzard/s2client-proto#downloads
-3. Extract the maps to your StarCraft 2 install directory under /Maps (create the folder if it doesn't exist)
+3. Extract the maps to your StarCraft 2 install directory under Maps (create the folder if it doesn't exist).
+Ex: C:\Program Files (x86)\StarCraft II\Maps\
-4. Open solution in Visual Studio and click 'Run' (developed using VS 2019, but other versions will probably work)
+4. Open solution in Visual Studio and click 'Run'

+## Troubleshooting
+When starting a local debugging session BOSSE will use a hardcoded map name (currently ThunderbirdLE) to start, which you might not have.
+What map is used can be configured in Main.cs along with some other settings.
+Developed using Visual Studio 2019, but other versions will likely work

 ## Links
 - Interacts with StarCraft 2 using the official protocol buffer API by Blizzard, which can be found here: https://github.com/Blizzard/s2client-api
 - API documentation: https://blizzard.github.io/s2client-api/annotated.html
 - If you're looking for a nearly empty C# project to get started, this should work as-is: https://github.com/JesperLarsson/BOSSE/releases/tag/BasicStartingTemplate

-## Troubleshooting
-When starting a local debugging session BOSSE will use a hardcoded map name (currently ThunderbirdLE) to start, which you might not have.
-What map is used can be configured in Main.cs along with some other settings.
+- General info and wiki: http://wiki.sc2ai.net/Main_Page